GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/favicon/index.md

 seoTitle: "Fetching with favicons in Chrome extensions"
 date: 2023-01-11
 # updated: 2023-02-14
-description: How to get a websites' favicon in a Chrome extension.
+description: How to get a website's favicon in a Chrome extension.
 ---

 ## Overview {: #overview }

 A [favicon][mdn-favicon] (short for "favorite icon") is a small icon that is displayed in the browser's address bar.
 Favicons are typically used to identify and differentiate websites.
-This article describes how to retrieve a website’s favicon in a Manifest version 3 extension.
+This article describes how to retrieve a website’s favicon in a Manifest V3 extension.

-## Accessing a websites' favicon {: #how-to }
+## Accessing a website's favicon {: #how-to }

 To retrieve the favicon of a website, you need to construct the following URL: